 On July 9, 1979 the interplanetary spacecraft Voyager 2 passed Jupiter, the largest planet in the Solar System.
 The space probe had been launched by NASA on August 20, 1977 to study the outer Solar System and eventually to push forward into interstellar space.
 Until today, operating for more than 30 years the spacecraft still receives routine commands and transmits data back to the Deep Space Network, a world-wide network of large antennas and communication facilities.
 Besides its passage of the Jovian system including Jupiter’s moons, the primary mission of Voyager 2 ended December 31, 1989 after encountering also the Saturnian system in 1980, the Uranian system in 1986, and the Neptunian system in 1989.

 The roots of the Voyager programme go back to the mid-1960s.
-There were calculations for trajectories for probes that could exploit the favourable positions of the outer planets at the end of the 1970s.
+There were calculations for trajectories for probes that could exploit the favorable positions of the outer planets at the end of the 1970s.
 In the early 1970s it was decided to build Voyager 1 and 2.
 Since they were only planned as an extension of the Mariner series, they were first described as “Mariner 11” and 12.
 This name was later dropped due to the large structural differences of the probes.
 The concept phase was completed by March 1975 and construction of the probes began.

 Two weeks after the launch of Voyager 2, the twin Voyager 1 probe was launched on September 5, 1977.
 However, Voyager 1 would reach both Jupiter and Saturn sooner, as Voyager 2 had been launched into a longer, more circular trajectory through the Solar System.